How to install Easy!Appointments on Raspberry PI: Open Source Reservation Tool

 Prepare Raspberry PI OS Lite

 Please start installing your favourite Operating System for Raspberry PI (must be Debian-based).
-I suggest using Raspberry PI OS Lite, as it provides a headless, faster environment also for low capabilities Raspberry PI computer boards.
+I suggest using Raspberry PI OS Lite, as it provides a headless, faster environment for low-capabilities Raspberry PI computer boards.
 But you can also use Raspberry PI OS Desktop, in this case working from its internal terminal.
 You can check the difference between the two OS from my Raspberry PI OS Lite vs Desktop: comparison between the 2 distributions.

 sudo apt update -y && sudo apt upgrade -y